 Students have been issued with individual timetables, which show their candidate number and seat number for each examination.
-This should be kept in a safe place and is brought to each examination.
+This should be kept in a safe place and should be brought to each examination.
 Seat numbers will also be displayed outside the entrance to the examination room.

 b.
 Most examinations will take place in the Sports Hall, but some examinations will be scheduled in other rooms.
 Please refer to individual timetables nearer the time which show the location of each exam..

 c.
 Once instructed to enter the examination room, students should ensure that they remain silent, and quickly take their seats.

 d.
 There are strict rules governing behaviour in examinations and examination boards reserve the right to withdraw ALL papers taken by a student found to be engaging in unfair practice.
 Notices concerning behaviour will be displayed prominently both outside and inside examination rooms.

 e.
 Once an examination has started, students will only be allowed to leave the room before the end of the examination in the most extreme cases (eg. illness).
 Toilet visits are strongly encouraged before exams so that students do not miss any of their allocated examination time visiting the toilet.
 Where students have medical conditions that mean regular toilet visits are required we can make appropriate arrangements.